- Version Requirements / License / Installation

 This rollout contains:

-a) Links to RandoMixer online tutorials
+a) Links to RandoMixer online tutorials and documentation

 b) A button to access the plugin’s License Activation dialog to activate your plugin’s license and turn off the trial version.